 The First Tab: Basics

-As shown, the Form Name is the internal name for the form, and should start with the state or center in parentheses, and include the type of form it is.
+As shown in the video above, the Form Name is the internal name for the form, and should start with the state or center in parentheses, and include the type of form it is.
 The Form Title is the public-facing title of the form.

 Step 1b: Form Theme and Banner Image

-The Form Theme makes the form look like an Audubon Web Page with all the styles and colors and fonts and logos and what have you.
 The banner image is the main image on the form.
-Here's how you set those up.
+Here's how you set those up:

 Step 1c: Source Codes and Activist Codes

-The source code is the one for general online acquisition for Audubon LA.
 If you're not sure which source code to use, check out our source code glossary and naming convention document.
 And if the code you think you should use isn't available, we can add it.
 If you're not sure, just ask.
-As of October 2018, source code creation is centralized so that we can more easily keep track of what there is out there.
+Contact us at firstname.lastname@example.org

 As a baseline, you should always be using the activist code "Region: XXXXX - interest" if you're a state or regional office, as well as "Location: XXXXX" if you're a center or sanctuary.
 Additional codes might be used if this is a signup for a particular program or issue.